 6. This means the value of the dollars around the world will weaken.
 The U.S. Senate is still pretty clueless on this, check this out:

-Sounds like one Senator in the U.S. Senate is starting to get scared of the direction their headed in.
+Sounds like one Senator in the U.S. Senate is starting to get scared of the direction they’re headed in.

 But a single voice in the government won’t stop the current central bank policies.

 We’re not even sure the Senators he was speaking to understand what he was talking about.